Dheerga Sumangali: Production

 The dialogues of Dheerga Sumangali were written by Karaikudi Narayanan.
 S. N. Lakshmi who acted in the film recalled that during the climax scene, Tirulokchandar suggested her to cry without glycerine and she had enacted as per his instructions.
 Sivakumar and Vijaya who earlier acted as lead pair enacted the roles of son and mother in this film.
+The song "Aayiram Aayiram" and some scenes were shot at Ooty.
+Sivakumar worked as makeup artist applying makeup for Vijaya for a scene.

 Soundtrack

-The soundtrack was composed by M. S. Viswanathan, while the lyrics were written by Kannadasan and Vaali.
+The soundtrack was composed by M. S. Viswanathan.
 The song "Malligai En Mannan" was well received and gave breakthrough for its playback singer Vani Jairam.
 Vani recalled that it was a challenging song and "he (Viswanathan) trusted me with it".
 When Vani was in Madras (now Chennai) for two music concerts at a Bhajan Sammelan, Viswanathan, who was the chief guest, was impressed by her performance and gave her the opportunity to sing the song.

 Release and reception

 Dheerga Sumangali was released on 12 April 1974.
 Kanthan of Kalki praised Tirulokchander's direction and writing.
+Navamani praised the acting, music and direction.
 Vijaya won the Filmfare Special Commendation Award for Performance.

 Remakes

-The film was remade in Kannada as Bhagyavantharu (1977), in Malayalam as Aayiram Janmangal (1976) and in Hindi as Sadaa Suhagan (1986).
+The film was remade in was remade in Telugu with the same name (1974), in Kannada as Bhagyavantharu (1977), in Malayalam as Aayiram Janmangal (1976) and in Hindi as Sadaa Suhagan (1986).